-When we look at all CAPs with Sun Life Financial, approximately one in four plan sponsors automatically contributes to a CAP without requiring employees to contribute.
+When we look at all CAPs with Sun Life Financial. approximately one in four plan sponsors automatically contributes to a CAP without requiring employees to contribute.
 In many cases, employees will receive an additional employer contribution if they voluntarily contribute.

-In the Academic sector, the use of automatic contributions is less common, with approximately 2% of plan sponsors making automatic contributions.
+In the Associations & Affiliations sector, the use of automatic contributions is less common, with less than 5% of plan sponsors making automatic contributions.

 Much of the employer's cost is typically related to any matching contributions they may choose to make.
-With the Academic sector, the saving rate is typically shared equally - whether that is negotiated through a Collective Bargaining Agreement process or whether it's to be competitive to attract and retain talent.
+Within the Associations & Affiliations sector, the saving rate is typically shared equally.